 When British students apply to Oxford, they often list one of the Medieval or Renaissance colleges as their first choice.
 Because of their competitiveness, these colleges normally rank at the top of the informal league tables (the number of students graduating with firsts and high seconds).

 Recently, Magdalen College (pronounced “Maudlin”) came first in the rankings.
-Magdalen is generally regarded as one of the three grand colleges of Oxford, the others being Christ Church and New College (both of which with OSAP also has arrangements).
+Magdalen is generally regarded as one of the three grand colleges of Oxford, the others being Christ Church and New College.

 It was founded in 1458 by William of Waynflete, Bishop of Winchester and later Lord High Chancellor of England.
 The official name of the College is “The President and Scholars of the College of St. Mary Magdalen in the University of Oxford”.